visit-dav/visit/src/doc/cli_manual/functions.rst

   UpdateNamedSelection(name, properties) -> integer

-name : type
+name : string
     The name of the selection to update.

-properties : type
+properties : SelectionProperties object
     An optional SelectionProperties object that contains the selection properties to use when reevaluating the selection.

-return value : integer
+return type : CLI_return_t
     The UpdateNamedSelection function returns 1 on success and 0 on failure.